react-static/react-static/docs/config.md

 ### `getRoutes`

 An asynchronous function that should resolve an array of [**route**](#route) objects.
 You'll probably want to use this function to request any dynamic data or information that is needed to build all of the routes for your site.
-It is also passed an object containing a `dev` boolean indicating whether its being run in a production build or not.
+It is also passed an object containing a `dev` boolean indicating whether it's being run in a production build or not.

 ```javascript
 // static.config.js